amy-deng/glean/README.md

 ### Training and testing
-Please run following command for training and testing.
+Please run following commands for training and testing.
 We take the dataset `AFG-example` as the example.

 **Event prediction**
 ```python